 White Women: Everything You Already Know about Your Own Racism and How to Do Better by Regina Jackson & Saira Rao

-A no-holds-barred guidebook aimed at white women who want to stop being nice and start dismantling white supremacy from the team behind Race2Dinner and the documentary film, Deconstructing Karen
+A no-holds-barred guide for white women to stop being nice and dismantle white supremacy, from Race2Dinner and Deconstructing Karen.

-It’s no secret that white women are conditioned to be “nice,” but did you know that the desire to be perfect and to avoid conflict at all costs are characteristics of white supremacy culture?
+It’s no secret society conditions white women to be “nice.”
+Did you know perfectionism and avoiding conflict are traits of white supremacy culture?

-In this book, Jackson and Rao pose these urgent questions: how has being “nice” helped Black women, Indigenous women and other women of color?
+Jackson and Rao pose urgent questions: How has being “nice” helped Black women, Indigenous women and other women of color?
 How has being “nice” helped you in your quest to end sexism?
 Has being “nice” earned you economic parity with white men?
-Beginning with freeing white women from this oppressive need to be nice, they deconstruct and analyze nine aspects of traditional white woman behavior–from tone-policing to weaponizing tears–that uphold white supremacy society, and hurt all of us who are trying to live a freer, more equitable life.
+They free white women from niceness by analyzing nine behaviors–like tone-policing and weaponizing tears–that uphold white supremacy.

 Against White Feminism: Notes on Disruption by Rafia Zakaria

-Upper-middle-class white women have long been heralded as “experts” on feminism.
+“Experts”on feminism have heralded upper-middle-class white women.
 They have presided over multinational feminist organizations and written much of what we consider the feminist canon, espousing sexual liberation and satisfaction, LGBTQ inclusion, and racial solidarity, all while branding the language of the movement itself in whiteness and speaking over Black and Brown women in an effort to uphold privilege and perceived cultural superiority.
 An American Muslim woman, attorney, and political philosopher, Rafia Zakaria champions a reconstruction of feminism in Against White Feminism, centering women of color in this transformative overview and counter-manifesto to white feminism’s global, long-standing affinity with colonial, patriarchal, and white supremacist ideals.

 White Feminism: From the Suffragettes to Influencers and Who They Leave Behind by Koa Beck